 Wheatfields are a part of Pakistan’s landscape with approximately 9 million hectares (40% of national cultivated land).
 Eight out of 10 farmers participate in wheat cultivation and production.
 The agricultural sector employs more than 80 million people which makes it essential to apply social distancing practices when these workers enter the field.
 The LPP and the CRPs have taken their teaching to these farms by forming the Community Emergency Response Teams (CERTS).

 The CRPs have carried out orientation to teach social distancing practices.
 Farmers that harvest knowledge and behavior practices ensure each other’s safety.
 The organization has conducted 25 sessions reaching 180 farmers in Jhang, and 28 sessions reaching 190 farmers in Lodhran.
 The CERTS have joined hands with local mosques, utilizing the institutes’ loudspeakers to reach over 5,000 farmers during the harvesting season.

 Organizations such as LPP remind us that taking action is a society’s greatest advantage.
 Equipped with the right knowledge, a community becomes the orchestrator for adaptive and progressive behavior.

 The NHN was established after the 2010 floods and earthquake with the vision to address limited support and information exchange during emergencies.
 It is in line with the national priority on disaster management.
 The NHN capacity building initiatives, sharing of in-country/ regional updates and information packages, and policy focus to the entire spectrum of disaster management with greater attention to DRR.

-PRP has promoted the mobilization of the media and academic and research on advocacy and awareness in the field of disaster management.
-The PRP has also contributed to drafting the National Disaster Response Plans (NDRP) 2019.
+The PRP has promoted the mobilization of the media and academic and research on advocacy and awareness in the field of disaster management.
+It has also contributed to drafting the National Disaster Response Plans (NDRP) 2019.
 The plan recognizes the changing environment and disaster management mechanism in Pakistan.